eau-claire-energy-cooperative/SharePointAPI/README.md

 7. Hit Save and hit _Trust It_ on the next screen.
 8. You'll also need your Tenant ID.
 This can be found in Azure AD.
 For exact instructions [read this article](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-how-to-find-tenant).
 You'll need this to authenticate as well.

-One complete you should have a client ID (app ID), a client secret, and your tenant ID for authentication.
+Once complete you should have a client ID (app ID), a client secret, and your tenant ID for authentication.
 These are passed to the `TokenFactory` class to create an OAuth request and generate a token for use against the REST API.